railwayapp/docs/src/docs/reference/usage-limits.md

 </Collapse>

 <Collapse title="How can I restart my resources if I hit my usage limit?">
-To restart your resources, you can either remove your usage limit or set it to a higher amount.
+To restart your resources, you can either increase your usage limit or remove it entirely.

+For guidance on restarting your resources, please refer to our [FAQ](/reference/pricing/faqs#my-services-were-stopped-what-do-i-do) section.
 </Collapse>

 <Collapse title="Will my resources be automatically started during the next billing cycle?">